d12frosted/elpa-mirror/nongnu/treeview-readme.txt

 ### Updating from v1.0.0

-Note that v1.1.0 defines another buffer-local function variable `treeview-get-root-node-function` which didn't exist in v1.0.0.
+Note that since v1.1.0 another buffer-local function variable `treeview-get-root-node-function` exists which didn't exist in v1.0.0.
 It must be set to a function which returns the root node of the tree.